-Instead, solar's outlook 2024 was dimmed on overcapacity.
-US faced 100+ bankruptcies/shutdowns in a downturn.
-According to Roth, it potentially may get worse: 500-750 US residential solar installation firms could go away.
-Roth estimated in 2024 that of a total of 5,000 US solar installers, some 10% to 15% may disappear.
-As California by its own hand, faced a much worse scenario due to its NEM 3.0: 1⁄2 its residential solar installers may not make it.
-New California solar NEM 3.0 rules discussed ahead, had meant the Golden State was looking at maybe a 50% plummet in residential PV installations!
-New rules there had made home solar PV - without battery storage - very unattractive.
-In a once-proud leader, 2024's solar prognosis near-term was maybe of only shallow recovery there.
-So sad for solar in once-proud California.
+Solar's outlook 2024 dimmed on overcapacity.
+China domestic production targeted ~750 GW, while demand might be ~550 GW.
+As a US faced 100+ bankruptcies/shut-downs in downturn.
+According to one firm, potentially it may get worse: 500-750 US residential solar install firms may go away.
+A firm estimated 2024 that of a total of 5,000 US solar installers, some 10% to 15% may disappear.
+As California by its own hand, faced much worse scenario due to NEM 3.0, as 1⁄2 its residential solar installers may not make it.
+New California NEM 3.0 rules discussed ahead meant the Golden State was looking at maybe a huge 50% plummet in residential PV installations!
+New rules there made home rooftop solar alone - without battery storage - very unattractive as an economic proposition.
+Once a proud leader, prognosis near-term 2024 was only for shallow recovery there.
+So sad a fate, for solar PV at once-proud California.

-A big longstanding US solar name issued a going concern letter.
-Debt, uncertainty, abounded in early 2024: was not auspicious.
-All maybe helped shed some light too on why solar stocks were so far down 3+ years to 2024.
-Though the US solar installs were in a real sense, growing.
-In Europe too one of its near-last PV makers looked to leave, domestic PV near extinction.
-So hard to compete against super-cheap Chinese PV imports sold at bargain-basement prices.
-Hence that Swiss/German firm contemplated going to US, on IRA's domestic-content incentives for those willing to start manufacturing solar modules within America.
+A longstanding US solar name issued a going concern letter.
+Debt, uncertainty abounded early 2024: was not auspicious, may shed some light on why solar stocks were so down for years.
+All while solar installations were, in a real sense, growing.
+In Europe too, a near-last PV maker looked to leave as local PV-making there neared extinction.
+So hard to compete vs cheaper Chinese PV imports sold at (below cost?) bargain-basement prices.
+A Swiss/German name looked to leave Freiberg, Germany - for next Arizona/Colorado - on IRA domestic-content incentives for those willing to start manufacturing new solar PV modules within America.

-Picture what Europe's PV makers faced: some Chinese PV being sold in Europe was at below production costs.
-Europe doesn't impose Tariffs (unlike US) so Chinese PV appeared in Europe often at half US prices.
-Downstream, installers in Europe opposed adding Tariffs, wanting PV to stay cheap!
-Even India's added 20.8 GW of solar module manufacturing capacity 2023, hit by 2024, 65 GW.
-All killing prospects to grow PV manufacturing within the EU, or US.
-Solar price wars 2024 (like in EVs, as China eyed building EVs in Mexico) was chilling on industry.
-China for sure is huge and is growing capacity & efficiency fast.
-Note in 2023 alone, China installed more solar in that country, at 216 GW - than the US which invented PV and installed for-it a then record 19.6 GW utility-scale PV in 2023, had ever installed to date!
+Picture what Europe's PV makers faced, as some China PV was sold maybe below production costs.
+Europe doesn't impose Tariffs (unlike US), so Chinese PV appeared in Europe oft at half or less US prices.
+Downstream, European installers opposed Tariffs, wanting cheap panels!
+As India added 20.8 GW solar module manufacturing capacity in 2023, which by 2024 reached 65 GW.
+All that new capacity dimmed prospects to grow PV manufacturing in the EU, or in US.
+Solar price wars 2024 (like seen in EVs, as China eyed building cheap EVs in Mexico) - chilled industry.
+China was growing its capacity & efficiency fast.
+We note that in 2023 alone, China installed an immense 216 GW of solar - which was more than the US which had invented PV, and installed a record 19.6 GW utility-scale PV in 2023, had ever installed to date!

-For scale & pace of solar pricing declines, consider these two compelling paragraphs from Raymond James, dated February 7, 2024, marking a milestone of ten cents per watt PV:
+For a scale & pace of solar pricing declines, consider 2 compelling paragraphs from Raymond James dated February 7, 2024, marking a milestone of ten cents per watt PV modules:

 "Welcome to the world of \$0.10/watt solar PV modules... this milestone, reached today in the benchmark price data, has been a long time coming!
 There is no clearer case study of clean tech commoditization than this.
-While there is nothing "magic" about \$0.10 or any other price point, it is a symbolic milestone and an illustration of just how far the solar value chain has come with regard to cost reduction.
+While there is nothing "magic" about \$0.10 or any other price point, it is a symbolic milestone and an illustration of just how far the solar value chain has come with regard to cost reduction."